decretist/Dissertation/Chapter4/chapter4.md

-words in the *dicta*, with the frequency of *in* plotted along the horizontal x-axis, and the frequency of *non* plotted along the vertical y-axis, to produce a simplified visualization of the total variation between the three samples.
+words in the *dicta*, with the frequency of *in* plotted along the horizontal x-axis, and the frequency of *non* plotted along the vertical y-axis, to produce a simplified visualization of the total variation among the three samples.
 Means are provided for context: the vertical dashed line represents the mean of means for the horizontal (*in*) axis, and the horizontal dashed line represents the mean of means for the vertical (*non*) axis.